It’s 4pm and two rows of chairs have been set up neatly in front of the whiteboard.

 During the 60 minute High Dimension Lesson, I watched in awe as Teacher Paige reads and flashes a list of over 200 flashcards to the students.
 Once she is done, she moves on to the next component within seconds.
 It’s time for link memory.

-Link memory is a memory technique which students use their creativity and visual imagination to think of stories in their mind to link the objects together.
+Link memory is a memory technique in which students use their creativity and visual imagination to think of stories in their mind to link the objects together.
 Not only is this a fun exercise to stimulate the right brain, it is also a useful memory technique to acquire.
 70 cards consisting of random places, people and items are flashed and read to the students.

 When Teacher Paige is done, it’s now the students turn to recall each card in order.
 They call out the objects so quickly that I was lost midway.